(Lakes Cave, Planitero & beyond)

 Petmezas Tower

-One road continues down towards a beautiful plateau (one has to follow the signs for “Lousoi”), while the other goes somehow backwards and up to the mountains and to the beautiful villages, which colloquially we call “Golfo’s Villages”.
+One road continues towards a beautiful plateau (one must follow the signs for “Lousoi”).
+At the same time, the other goes somehow backward and up to the mountains and to the beautiful villages, which we colloquially call “Golfo’s Villages”.
 I followed the one going down to Lousoi villages.
-Bypassed “Ano Lousoi” and in about 1km I turn left towards “Kato Lousoi” (Κάτω Λουσοί) village and followed the signs for “Tower House of Petmezas” (Πύργος Πετμεζαίων - Petmezaion Tower).
+I bypassed “Ano Lousoi,” and in about 1km, I turned left towards “Kato Lousoi” (Κάτω Λουσοί) village and followed the signs for “Tower House of Petmezas” (Πύργος Πετμεζαίων - Petmezaion Tower).

 “Tower House of Petmezas” (Petmezaion Tower).